liyunfan1223/hill-cache/README.md

 # Hill-Cache
-We provide a prototype and a benchmark for MemHC.
+We provide a prototype for Hill-cache and a benchmark for MemHC.

+The implementation of MemHC is at https://github.com/liyunfan1223/MemHC

 ## Prototype